 Identify needs

 You could hand out quizzes or checklists, invite members to a group meeting, arrange one-to-one interviews or have a casual chat.
 Get feedback from members – how would they like to find out more about how they can upskill?
-Be positive in your approach – don’t ask your members if they have a problem, encourage them to grasp a great opportunity!
+Be positive in your approach – don’t ask your peers if they have a problem, encourage them to grasp a great opportunity!

 Address issues